Skip to main content

 What can go in my green bin?

 Generally, all organic waste should be placed in your green bin.
-Organic waste just means anything from plant and animal matter that gets thrown away.
+Organic waste just means anything that came from plants or animals that's thrown away.
 This includes:

 • Food scraps: fruit, vegetables, bread, pasta, meat, poultry and cheese